On the behavior of Kodaira dimension under smooth morphisms: Introduction

 By the Easy Addition formula \cite[Cor.~1.7]{Mori}, we always have the elementary inequality $\kappa(X) \leq \kappa(F) + \dim Y$.
 Also recall that Iitaka's conjecture, to the effect that $\kappa(X) \geq \kappa(F) + \kappa(Y)$, is known when $Y$ is of general type \cite[Cor.~IV]{Viehweg1}.
 One half of the theorem is therefore already known.
 Our contribution is to prove the other half: the identity $\kappa(X) = \kappa(F) + \dim Y$ implies that $Y$ is of general type.

 \begin{note} Using the same techniques, one can show that if $f \colon X \to Y$ is an algebraic fiber space with $Y$ not uniruled, $\kappa(F) \geq 0$, and $\kappa(X) = \kappa(F) + \dim Y$, and if $V \subseteq Y$ denotes the smooth locus of $f$, then $V$ is of log general type.
-This answers positively \cite[Conj.~3.7]{Popa} when $Y$ is not uniruled, but is weaker than \cite[Conj.~4.1]{Popa}.
+This answers positively another question suggested by \cite{Popa}, when $Y$ is not uniruled, but is weaker than \cite[Conj.~3.1]{Popa}.
 See also \remarkref{rmk:open}. \end{note}

-Our next result deals with smooth algebraic fiber spaces with fibers of general type or of dimension one; compare also to our earlier work on Viehweg hyperbolicity in \cite{PS2}.
+Our next result deals with smooth algebraic fiber spaces with canonically polarized fibers.